The Trouble with Relying Solely on Word-of-Mouth Trend Forecasts

 With data-backed validation, you’d have a stronger confidence in your trend research and forecast – helping you to build an assortment that is tailored to your market.

 To elaborate on this point further, let’s take a look at this season’s colour trends while comparing the top two ultra-fast fashion retailers: ASOS and Boohoo.

 Millennial Pink took off in the summer of 2016 – becoming a world-wide phenomenon.
 There were no stones left unturned for this nudeish-salmon pink colour.

 Image Source: The Cut

-ASOS had a slow but steady sellout rate up till April 2018.
-The highest sellout rate was 46.9% in March 2018.
+ASOS had a slow but steady sellout rate up until April, with the highest sellout rate at 46.9% in March.
 But a month later, it plummeted to 16.69%.
-While Boohoo’s sellout rate consistently decreased, with the highest rate at 47.2% in December 2017 and lowest at 7.47% in April 2018.
+While Boohoo’s sellout rate consistently decreased, with the highest rate at 47.2% in December and lowest at 7.47% in April.

 Image Source: Trendscape